samboy/misc-civ4-mapscripts/misc/README.md

-# This is *not* a map script
+# These are *not* map scripts

+## CropCiv4Map.py
-This is not a map script.  `CropCiv4Map.py` is a tool to crop an already existing Civilization 4 map.
+`CropCiv4Map.py` is a tool to crop an already existing Civilization 4 map.

 This script takes a Civilization IV map file and crops it The map is given to the script on standard input.
 Standard output